coinbase/coinbase-sdk-ruby/README.md

 ```

 To encrypt the saved data, set encrypt to true.
 Note that your CDP API key also serves as the encryption key
-for the data persisted locally.To re-instantiate wallets with encrypted data, ensure that your SDK is configured with
+for the data persisted locally.
+To re-instantiate wallets with encrypted data, ensure that your SDK is configured with
 the same API key when invoking `save_wallet` and `load_wallets`.

 ```ruby